 Londoners have enjoyed winter skating for centuries.
-Our new Show Space display features everything from medieval ice skates carved out of animal bones, to accounts of a Victorian skating disaster in Regent's Park.
+Our collection features everything from medieval ice skates carved out of animal bones, to accounts of a Victorian skating disaster in Regent's Park.
 Beatrice Behlen, senior fashion curator, investigates the ice-skating mania in the 1920s and 30s, from frosty fashions to high society skating.

 Many paintings and photographs show the popularity of skating on London’s frozen lakes and also the Thames.
 From at least the nineteenth century, attempts were made to produce artificial ice so that skating could be enjoyed more safely and all year round.
 In November 1841, Henry Kirk came up with a 'substitute for ice for skating and sliding purposes' for which he suggested using salts mixed with sulphate of copper for colour and 'hog’s lard, to render it more slippery'.
 In July of 1842 Kirk laid down ‘a sheet of ice’ at the 'Coloseum' in Regent’s Park where, according to The Times, 'the most expert skaters may be daily seen practising' to attract investors- without much luck, it seems.